clarenceb/aro4x-demo/README.md

 Note:

-* Red Hat's [Managed OpenShift Black Belt Team](https://mobb.ninja/) also have great documentation on configuring ARO so check that out.
+* Red Hat's [Managed OpenShift Black Belt Team](https://cloud.redhat.com/experts/) also have great documentation on configuring ARO so check that out (it's more up-to-date than this repo!).

 Index
 -----